-by Guest on Aug 2, 2013
+by Guest Post on Aug 2, 2013

 When it comes to organizing your home, you have a lot of different storage options.
-Everything from crates and barrels to enormous bags and boxes abound.
+Everything from crates and barrels to enormous bags and boxes abounds.
 The key to effective storage is not just grabbing the first container available though.
-By selecting the right type of storage you can significantly control the amount of visible clutter in you home.
+By selecting the right type of storage you can significantly control the amount of visible clutter in your home.
 There are three types of basket storage that you cannot live without if you want a well-organized space.

 It was not long ago that fabric baskets were the newest and hottest thing in home storage.
-While the novelty of them may have worn off, their usefulness still remains.
-Fabric baskets are especially good to use in hall linen closets, for children's room storage and for bookshelf containers.
+While their novelty of them may have worn off, their usefulness remains.
+Fabric baskets are especially good to use in hall linen closets, for children's room storage, and for bookshelf containers.
 They are flexible, which makes them ideal for fitting into tight spaces.
 They are also normally a cube, which makes them ideal for square shelves and for lining up on children's closet floors.
 Fabric baskets come in all types of fabric styles.
 They can be found in sophisticated paisley prints as readily as they can be found in solid pinks or blues.
 Whatever your decor, there are fabric baskets to match.

 While traditional fiber baskets may be what immediately comes to mind when you think about basket storage, other options work just as well for their particular uses.
 Adding these types of containers to your home's organization system will keep the house looking and feeling more comfortable and uncluttered.

 - Garden / Landscaping / Patio — 262

 - Real Estate / Finance — 196